trstringer/trstringer.github.io/_posts/2021-11-09-dump-kubernetes-pod-logs-search-for-errors.md

 1. Describe all pods
 1. Get all events in the cluster

-The script has a nice helper and creates a tarball in the event you want to quickly send it.
-It also provides a `grep` command to search through the logs for all errors and failures!
+The script creates a tarball in case you want to quickly send it.
+Another helper in the script is that it also provides a `grep` command to search through the logs for all errors and failures!

 The script can be found [in this GitHub repo](https://github.com/trstringer/kuberetes-log-dump).